Klizzy/alfred-hide-my-mail/README.md

 On some websites you don't get the native icloud+ hide my mail prompt for the email field, so it has to be created manually.
 The complete process is automated with this workflow, so you don't have to click 8-10 times through the system settings to get your generated mail.

+## Troubleshooting

+On some lower spec Macs, the last step can sometimes be not executed correctly while closing the system applications after copying the generated iCloud mail.
+If that occurs on your Mac, you can fix it by increasing the delay within the workflow script.
+To do so, follow these steps:
+1. Open the Alfred Preferences
+2. Navigating to the `Workflows` tab, selecting the `Hide My Mail` workflow and double click on the `Run Script` workflow item within the workflow editor
+3. Increase the last delay in seconds at the end of the script, which is currently set to `delay 1`, to `delay 2` or higher
+4. Save the change

+In a future release this will be made configurable - so stay stuned!

 ## Contact & Support

 - [Code & Support](https://github.com/Klizzy/alfred-hide-my-mail)